 Illinois educators earn a pension based upon a formula that takes into account years of service and end-of-career salary level.
-The formula is: Years of Creditable Service x 2.2% x Final Average Salary = Pension Benefit.
-So for a teacher who has accumulated 30 years of service with a final average salary of \$60,000, their annual pension will be 66% of that final average salary (30 x 2.2%), or \$39,600.
+The formula is: Years of Creditable Service x 2.2% x Final Salary = Pension Benefit.
+So for a teacher who has accumulated 30 years of service with a final average salary of \$60,000, her annual pension will be 66% of that final salary (30 x 2.2%), or \$39,600.

-Final average salary is calculated as the average of a teacher's highest four consecutive years of salary out of the last 10.
+Final salary is calculated as the average of a teacher's highest four consecutive years of salary out of the last 10.
 For most people, this will be the last four years of service.
 Years of creditable service may include up to two years of unused sick days.
 You may also want to check with your school district for any retirement incentives available to boost your final average salary.

-The maximum pension currently allowed for TRS under Illinois law is 75% of the final average salary.
-For Tier 1, there is a cost of living adjustment (COLA) of 3% compounded is added each year to the previous year's pension payment.
-For a further explanation of these benefits, visit trsil.org.
+The maximum pension currently allowed for TRS under Illinois law is 75% of the average final salary.
+In addition, a cost of living adjustment (COLA) of 3% compounded is added each year to the previous year's pension payment.
+For a further explanation of these benefits, visit the TRS website.